-CITY OF MOUNTAIN VIEW ENVIRONMENTAL PLANNING COMMISSION RESOLUTION NO. SERIES 2018
+CITY OF MOUNTAIN VIEW RESOLUTION NO. SERIES 2018

-A RESOLUTION RECOMMENDING CONDITIONAL APPROVAL OF A PLANNED COMMUNITY PERMIT FOR THREE 6-STORY OFFICE BUILDINGS, TWO 6-LEVEL PARKING STRUCTURES, AND RETAIN TWO-STORY OFFICE BUILDINGS RESULTING IN 1.08 MILLION SQUARE FEET OF OFFICE AT A 28.7-ACRE CAMPUS SITE TO REPLACE TWO EXISTING OFFICE BUILDINGS AND SURFACE PARKING LOTS, AND A HERITAGE TREE REMOVAL PERMIT FOR THE REMOVAL OF 138 HERITAGE TREES, INCORPORATING THE ATTACHED FINDINGS
+A RESOLUTION APPROVING A PLANNED COMMUNITY PERMIT FOR THREE 6-STORY OFFICE BUILDINGS, TWO 6-LEVEL PARKING STRUCTURES, AND RETAIN TWO-STORY OFFICE BUILDINGS RESULTING IN 1.08 MILLION SQUARE FEET OF OFFICE AT A 28.7-ACRE CAMPUS SITE TO REPLACE TWO EXISTING OFFICE BUILDINGS AND SURFACE PARKING LOTS, AND A HERITAGE TREE REMOVAL PERMIT FOR THE REMOVAL OF 138 HERITAGE TREES

-WHEREAS, an application was received from LinkedIn Corporation for a Planned Community Permit and Development Review Permit for a three 6-story office buildings, two 6-level parking structures (with one-level below grade), and retain three 2-story office buildings resulting in 1.08 million square feet of office project and a Heritage Tree Removal Permit for the removal of 138 Heritage trees on a 28.7-acre project site; and
+WHEREAS, an application was received from LinkedIn Corporation for a Planned Community Permit and a Development Review Permit to construct three 6-story office buildings, two 6-level parking structures, and retain two-story office buildings, resulting in 1.08 million square feet of office at a 28.7-acre campus site to replace two existing office buildings and surface parking lots project and a Heritage Tree Removal Permit to remove 138 Heritage trees at 700 East Middlefield Road, 800 East Middlefield Road, and 1101 Maude Avenue (Application No. PL-2017-074); and

-WHEREAS, the Environmental Planning Commission held a public hearing on November 7, 2018 on said applications and recommended approval to the City Council subject to the required findings;
+WHEREAS, the Environmental Planning Commission held a public hearing on November 7, 2018 on said application and recommended the City Council conditionally approve the Planned Community Permit, Development Review Permit, and Heritage Tree Removal Permit subject to the attached findings and conditions of approval; and